 Once you've finished the notebook, you need to write a report.
-This report should include a stairstep plot showing evals vs fitness of the run which resulted in the most-fit solution.
-This report should also include statistical analysis (a t-test) comparing the maximal fitness obtained by each run to the sample data provided in your repository, and a brief discussion interpreting the results of the statistical tests.
-This sample data can be found in data/mystery_data.txt.
+This report should include the following:

+- A stairstep plot showing the best fitness progression of the run which resulted in the most-fit solution. - A histogram showing the distribution of fitness values encountered over the experiment. - A visualization of the best solution discovered over your 30 runs. - Statistical analysis comparing the best fitness obtained by each run to the provided mystery data.
+This should include the sample size, sample means, standard deviations, the test's p-value, alpha, and a brief discussion interpreting the results of the statistical test.
-GREEN 1 your source code and completed notebook

-GREEN 2 a PDF document headed by your name, AU E-mail address, and the string "COMP x660 Fall 2023 Assignment 1a", where x reflects the section you are enrolled in, containing your report, including statistical analysis and plot(s)

-GREEN 3 files containing any data you analyzed to write your report or generate your plot(s) should be saved to the data directory of your repo in a format that can be easily understood by the TAs (if you think you should include instructions on how to interpret your data, then you should!)
+- GREEN 1 your source code and completed notebook - GREEN 2 a PDF document headed by your name, AU E-mail address, and the string "COMP x660 Fall 2024 Assignment 1a", where x reflects the section you are enrolled in, containing your report, including statistical analysis and plot(s) - GREEN 3 files containing any data you analyzed to write your report or generate your plot(s) should be saved to the data directory of your repo

 Submit all files via GitHub, by pushing your latest commit to the default branch, including readyToSubmit.txt.
-The due date for this assignment is 10:00 PM on Sunday, September 3, 2023.
+The due date for this assignment is 10:00 PM on Sunday, September 8, 2024.